What Is a Nutraceutical Merchant Account?

 Localized Checkout & Tax Compliance

 If your business is international, then your shoppers will expect a localized experience.
 You should work with payment gateway companies that support geo-localized languages and currency display.
-It will be better if they also offer comprehensive assistance in the calculation of VAT GST and local taxes.
+It would be better if they also offer comprehensive assistance in calculating VAT, GST, and local taxes.
 Failure to localize your checkout process can actually lead to cart abandonment or even trust issues.

 Region-Specific Fraud Screening

 Different countries carry different kinds of risk profiles.
 Your nutraceutical payment gateway should enable fraud rules by IP devices and country.
-By implementing security protocols you will be able to block transactions from high-fraud regions and from users that have suspicious behaviors.
-Tools like 3D secure 2.0 should be regionally adopted for better compliance and effectiveness.
+By implementing security protocols, you will be able to block transactions from high-fraud regions and from users who have suspicious behaviors.
+Tools like 3D Secure 2.0 should be regionally adopted for better compliance and effectiveness.

 Regulatory Compliance Across Borders